juliogomez/netdevops/README.md

 DevOps principles are not exclusive to software development, and some of them can definitely be applied to infrastructure configuration.
 NetDevOps brings the culture, technical methods, strategies and best practices of DevOps to network management.

 Sometimes it is referred to by different names, like _DevNetOps_, _NetOps_, or _SuperNetOps_.
-But in general it is related to the more generic Network Reliability Engineer (also coming from the DevOps counterpart [Site Reliability Engineering](https://en.wikipedia.org/wiki/Site_Reliability_Engineering)).
+But in general it is related to the more generic term _Network Reliability Engineer_ (also coming from the DevOps counterpart [Site Reliability Engineering](https://en.wikipedia.org/wiki/Site_Reliability_Engineering)).

 ### <a name='Thechallengeofnetworkconfigurationtoday'></a>The challenge of network configuration today